-You can find honors students all over the UIW campus participating in the many service activities offered through the university.
-Here's one example:
+You can find honors students all over San Antonio and the UIW campus participating in the many service activities offered through the university.
+Here are examples:

 Perhaps the most eye-opening experience for some was riding on the city’s bus system for the first time…in the rain!
 The realization that this is how hundreds of people get to and from work and school each day made access to a car so much more appreciated.

 Beyond these agencies, honors students contribute to many other community service efforts.
 With the masterful scheduling of our Service Coordinator, they have nailed, hammered, weeded, painted, raised funds and collected and distributed food for local nonprofits such as a children’s shelter, Habitat for Humanity, Elf Louise, Inspire Community Fine Arts Center and Clarity Child Guidance Center.